Setting the record straight: Why the CTF protects the privacy of its donors

-- Mozilla co-founder Brendan Eich was forced to resign nine days after being appointed CEO after it was disclosed he made a donation six years prior to an anti-gay marriage campaign.
+- Mozilla co-founder Brendan Eich was forced to resign nine days after being appointed CEO after a donation he had made six years prior was disclosed.

-- Websites and mobile apps have been created to boycott products produced by Koch Industries, headed by conservative donors and activists David and Charles Koch.
+- Websites and mobile apps have been created to boycott products produced by Koch Industries, headed by free-market donors and activists David and Charles Koch.

 - Boycotts have also been organized to stop buying products produced by companies owned by left-wing activist and donor George Soros over his investments in Israel.

 - And we’ve even seen some people boycott local small businesses that support our work.